 What is the processing phase of the data?
 Raw/unprocessed, semi-processed or published?

-Is enough metadata en datadocumentation available?
+Is enough metadata and datadocumentation available?
 Is the information of sufficient quality to understand what the data is all about?

 Does clarity exist about intellectual property rights, such as copyright or database rights?
 Are personal data involved?
-Can they be archived or published as such or a measures required?
+Can they be archived or published as such or are additional measures required?